This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Combine all the ingredients in a pressure cooker and, following the manufacturer’s directions, cover and lock the lid and cook on high pressure for 40 minutes.
+- Combine all the ingredients in a pressure cooker.
+Following the manufacturer’s directions, cover and lock the lid and cook on high pressure for 40 minutes.

 - Allow the steam to release completely (again, following manufacturer’s directions) before opening the pressure cooker lid.